 All of these can be symptoms of lactic acidosis and it is highly recommended to pause medicating with metformin and address the concern to your doctor if you have these symptoms.

-Other metformin side effects may include:
+Other metformin side effects may include the following:

 Lightheadedness or dizziness